Intellectual Property Rights Management

 Intellectual Policy:

-1. Implementing confidentiality management.
+1. Enforce confidentiality management.

 2. Strengthening the execution and auditing capabilities of authorized units for intellectual property management.